chriskrycho/v5.chriskrycho.com/site/notes/2025/01/Two Quotes on Software Engineering.md

 ## A question

-If the second quote is a true and accurate picture of the actual work of programming (as I believe it is), what do we make of the claim in the first quote?[^first] Or, if the claim in the first quote is accurate and obviates or falsifies the claims in the second, how does it do so?
+I actually agree with a fair bit of the *advice* Vella offers—but for the reasons Naur suggests, rather than anything to do with <abbr title="artificial intelligence">AI</abbr>, and I think she draws an extremely silly false dichotomy between “specialising as a code writer” and “product engineers” and paints a picture completely out of step with my own experience of software developers over the past 15 years.
+However:

-[^first]: I actually agree with a fair bit of the *advice* Vella offers—but for the reasons Naur suggests, rather than anything to do with <abbr title="artificial intelligence">AI</abbr>, and I think she draws an extremely silly false dichotomy between “specialising as a code writer” and “product engineers” and paints a picture completely out of step with my own experience of software developers over the past 15 years.
+If the second quote is a true and accurate picture of the actual work of programming (as I believe it is), what do we make of the claim in the first quote?
+If the claim in the first quote is accurate and obviates or falsifies the claims in the second, how does it do so?